moirahartigan/lets-cook-it/README.md

 #### **All recipes accessible to users who don't want to make an account**

 As someone who doesn't particularly like to sign up to websites that I don't plan on adding to but like to view, I wanted to make all of the recipes accessible to a casual viewer.
-But in order to interact with the site, they Do have to have an account.
+But in order to interact with the site, they do have to have an account.
 Without one, the option to upload anything isn't available.

 #### **Users can search for recipes based on an ingredients**